aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sheetset/_index.md

 ```

 Creates a sheet set based on exact sheet indexes.

+**Remarks**

 If a sheet is encountered that is not in the workbook, an exception will be thrown during rendering.

 **Parameters:**
 | Parameter | Type | Description |